 Well that’s the bad news!!

 But in Luke 1:37 it says “to God nothing is impossible.”
-So God can meet you at the place of disappointment and bring about that which was lost.
+So God can meet you at the place of disappointment and bring new life and meaning to that which was lost.
 God can give you new hope and a chance of a better future.
-Because nothing is impossible with God.
-So God is a God of the possible.
-Curiously Life takes people in one direction but the bible takes us in the opposite direction.
+Because nothing is impossible with God!
+Curiously Life takes people in one direction but the God of the bible takes us in the opposite direction.
 Life moves from disappointment to despair but God promises us the opposite.
 He takes us from despair to joy if we hope in Him and the bible tells us hope (in God) does not disappoint.

 Abraham was at that point in his life.
 When it seemed his life was just about over, and the chances of him having a son was long since gone, he made his will out to his servant.
 But God came and made promises about the future & the son & nations that would follow him.
 Abraham discovered he served the God of the possible.
 So at the point, where the world would say, “accept your lot, give up on those dreams,” Abraham believed God.
 Romans 4:18 Against all hope in hope he believed.
 So when your trust is in God then the bible says hope will not disappoint.

 About 2,020 Christmas ago a man and a woman both held onto hope through difficult times and long life.
 Simeon was a righteous & devout man who lived by faith.
 It wasn’t easy to live by faith when his country was occupied by an enemy army.
 It wasn’t easy to believe in a coming Messiah when there were doubts & differences even among his fellow Jews.
 But he held onto hope.